Edit Drop Down List in Excel (Table of Content)

-- You can see the changes updated in the list under below image.
+- You can see the changes updated in the list under the below image.

 Example #2 – Editing Named Range Drop Down List

-If you want to edit drop-down lists with named ranges, then you just need to update the items under your range and change the reference of the named range under Name Manager (If some new entries are added).
-The drop-down list associated with named range will automatically be updated based on the changes you made.
+If you want to edit drop-down lists with named ranges, you just need to update the items under your range and change the name range under Name Manager (If some new entries are added).
+The drop-down list associated with the named range will automatically be updated based on the changes you made.

 Follow the steps below:

 - Go to the spreadsheet which has your named ranges.
 Updated the range data (either delete some entries or add some entries instead of the previous ones).

 - From the excel ribbon, go to Formula tab > Name Manager (or press Ctrl + F3 simultaneously).